DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 ---
 ## How to Submit and Review
 To submit your guide(s) for review, make sure any necessary files are in your local copy of the repository.
-Then, create a pull request.
+Then, create a pull request to the `main` branch.
 Other contributors and reviewers will make sure your guide meets all the following criteria:
 - Accurate information
 - Proper spelling and grammar
 - Proper citations